hacksu/Angular2-Example/readme.md

-A project to demonstrate the basics of using angular2
+A project to demonstrate the basics of using Angular 2